Stratagem-MRA/Dude-Wheres-My-Stream/README.md

 # Dude-Wheres-My-Stream
 Final Project for Android Programming

+##11/13/2022:1305
+API calls all appear to be working, trending and favorites tab are working.
+Next steps: update xml for minioneshow and largeoneshow to incorporate all available data. settings tab, search function

 ##11/12/2022:2305
 API calls for scraping streaming providers is up and running. all other api calls are implemented but untested Next steps test the other api calls for details and credits and update views to make use of this info, settings tab, search function